dvenis/dvenis.github.io/_posts/2015-06-29-and-that's-a-wrap.md

  1. Meat is expensive.
 Don't buy it.
  1. There are a lot of vegetables that don't provide a lot of nutrition, and are used for texture and taste (iceberg lettuce, cucumber, most mushrooms, etc).
 They're not worth buying.
- 1. Don't always buy something if it's on sale: it can still be really expensive
+ 1. Don't always buy something just because it's on sale: it can still be really expensive

 #Before it was Cool

 At the end of this project, a campaign was launched to raise awareness for the 1.4 billion people living under the poverty line.
 These people would have the equivalent of $1.75 per day living in Canada.
-Without it being the intention at all, I have just proved it is possible (and really not that difficult) to purchase plenty of food to eat with $2.00 per day, and even less if you care less about the balance and nutrition of your diet.
-The real problem with having $1.75 is you won't be have enough to buy RP.
+Completely unintentionally, I have shown that it is possible (and really not that difficult) to eat off of $2 per day.
+This can be reduced to $1.75 per day with slight cuts to health or consumption.
+The real problem with having $1.75 is that it's not enough to buy your RP.

 #And to Wrap it All Up